bxxf/snowflake-zed/README.md

 # Snowflake theme for Zed

-Modern and clean theme in the colors of a winter for the Zed code editor.
+Modern and clean theme in winter colors for the Zed code editor.
 This is a theme for the [Zed code editor](https://zed.dev/).
-It is inspired by the snowflake theme for the Vscode with few visual updates.
+It is inspired by the Snowflake Theme for the VsCode with few visual updates.

 ## Screenshot